 It is very crucial to know that a branch office in Hong Kong must be liable to legal tax obligations as well as compliance requirements like other local companies.
 Here are a few:

-- Notifying changes (if any) of the branch’s management structure
+- Notifying changes (if any) in the branch’s management structure

 - Renewal of Business Registration